1999 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1999-S Close AM FS-901 DCAM Penny Value

-Market values for FS-901 DCAM specimens reflect their recognized rarity and collector demand.
-The auction record stands at $1,035 for a PR69 specimen in 2008, while recent sales show PR69 DCAM examples achieving $552 in April 2023.
-There are possibly several thousand examples known for this variety, making it more available than the business strike Wide AM but still commanding significant premiums.
+These coins carry both the FS-901 Cherrypickers’ Guide attribution and the DCAM (Deep Cameo) designation, combining two layers of collector interest.
+The PR69 auction record stands at $1,035 from a 2008 sale, while more recent 2023 sales show PR69 DCAM examples achieving around $552.
+Several thousand examples are estimated to exist for this variety, making it more available than the business strike Wide AM but still substantially more valuable than a standard 1999-S proof.

 1999 Close AM FS-901 DCAM Penny Price/Grade Chart